 - otherwise restrict our processing of your personal information in certain circumstances.

 2.2 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.

-- let us have proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill);
+- proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill);

-2.4 If you would like to unsubscribe from any marketing material you receive from us you can do so by contacting us at LITRG [at] ciot.org.uk.
+2.4 To unsubscribe from any marketing material you receive from us you can do so by contacting us at LITRG [at] ciot.org.uk.
 It may take up to five working days for this to take place.

 3 Keeping your personal information secure